 My favorite way to serve tuna patties is on a bed of greens, like a salad, with a little of my Comeback Sauce.
-But you could also stuff them into a pita with some tomatoes and greens, and a little sauce.
+But you could also stuff the tuna cakes into a pita with some tomatoes and greens, and a little tartar sauce.
 Or, you could make mini cakes and serve them with toothpicks and a sauce for dipping as a party appetizer!

 I’ve already mentioned that I served my tuna patties with Comeback Sauce, but if you don’t like that sauce or just want to try a different option, there are several other sauces that would be great with these tuna patties.
 If you’re looking for something light and simple, even just a squeeze of fresh lemon juice would be awesome.
 Other sauces to try include sriracha mayo, ranch dressing, tartar sauce, yogurt dill sauce, or creamy Caesar dressing.

 - 2 Tbsp chopped parsley (optional) ($0.10)